-Landing page design system guide
+Landing page design system

-Design your landing pages for consistency, scalability, and collaboration
+A guide to designing your landing pages for consistency, scalability, and collaboration

-Email design system elements including color codes, photos, buttons, layouts, and code snippets.
+Landing page design system elements including color codes, photos, buttons, layouts, and code snippets.

 A landing page is a standalone web page that potential customers go to when they click through from an email, ad, or other campaign.
 Landing pages serve a specific purpose in a specific moment of a campaign to a target audience.
 Here are some cases where you would want to take the landing page approach: